 Institution sustaining fees are assessed annually at the first October class of each year that the student remains in the midwifery education program.
 The maximum time limit for completion of the program is six years.
-Current cost of the annual institution's sustaining fee is \$550.00; these monies are applied to the costs of accreditation and state approval fees, and other institutional needs.
+Current cost of the annual institution's sustaining fee is \$550.00; these monies are applied to the costs of accreditation fees, state approval fees, and other institutional needs.
+An additional liability insurance fee of \$200 is assessed at the first April clas each year.